mk29142/GithubClientReact/README.md

 Enter github username and it will return their most used language.

-To run first intall npm.
+To run this you must:

+    $ sudo apt-get install npm
+    $ cd GithubClientReact
-Then run npm install to get all the dependencies.
+    $ npm install
     $ npm run build
     $ npm start

-npm run build : builds everything into a bundle.js

-npm start : will run the local server. so you can go on localhost:8080 to run the app.
+npm install inside the directory will install all the dependancies npm run build will create the bundle.js file npm start will run the server on localhost:8080